Golden-winged warbler: Breeding

+Nests are frequently parasitized by brown-headed cowbirds; up to 30% of golden-winged warbler nests may be parasitized in habitats they share with cowbirds.

 Hybridization

-This species forms two distinctive hybrids with blue-winged warblers where their ranges overlap in the Great Lakes and New England area.
-The more common, genetically dominant Brewster's warbler is gray above and whitish (male) or yellow (female) below.
-It has a black eyestripe and two white wingbars.
+This species will readily hybridize with blue-winged warblers where their ranges overlap in the Great Lakes and New England area.
+The two species' genomes are 99.97% alike and only differ strongly in six regions.
+A particular region of differentiation at the promoter region of the Agouti-signaling protein (ASIP) is responsible for controlling throat colour following Mendelian inheritance; birds with one or more copies of the dominant gene lack a black throat like the blue-winged warbler, while homozygous recessive birds have a black throat like the golden-winged warbler.
+As a result of such, two distinct hybrid forms result from first-generation mating between species.

+The more common ASIP-heterozygous Brewster's warbler is gray above and whitish (male) or yellow (female) below.
+It has a black eyestripe and two pale yellow wing bars.

-The rarer recessive Lawrence's warbler has a male plumage with green and yellow above and yellow below, with white wing bars and the same face pattern as male golden-winged.
-The female is gray above and whitish below with two yellow wing bars and the same face pattern as female golden-winged.
-Another rare recessive hybrid form is Burket's warbler, which has been noted in the same geographic area as Brewster's and Lawrence's.
-Burket's warbler was first documented by researchers at Cornell University's Lab of Ornithology.
-Brewster's, Lawrence's, and Burket's warblers can vary considerably in their physical features and sing songs of either blue-winged or golden-winged warblers.
+The rarer ASIP-homozygous recessive Lawrence's warbler has a male plumage that is greenish-yellow above and yellow below, with white wing bars.
+The female is gray above and whitish below, with two white wing bars.
+Because the hybrid is recessive for the ASIP gene, both sexes display golden-winged warbler facial patterns (black/gray mask and throat) of the respective sex.

+Brewster's and Lawrence's warblers can vary considerably in their physical features, and sing songs of either blue-winged or golden-winged warblers.
 The colour of the throat patch reliably correlates with hybrid type, but colour of the underparts is highly variable between different hybrids.

+An exceptionally rare triple hybrid, named Burket's warbler, was described in Pennsylvania in 2018 by researchers at Cornell University's Lab of Ornithology.
+The Burket's warbler was determined through genetic testing to be the offspring of a Brewster's warbler and another closely related species, the chestnut-sided warbler.
+The only known Burket's warbler sang a chestnut-sided warbler's song.

-Genetic introgression occurs across their range, producing cryptic hybrids (morphologically pure individuals with small amounts of blue-winged warbler DNA).
+Introgression occurs across their range, producing cryptic hybrids (near-morphologically pure individuals with small amounts of blue-winged warbler DNA).
 These hybrids may be present in low numbers even on the edges of golden-winged warbler range, far from any populations of blue-winged warblers.